DJ Technology: 10 Tools Redefining How DJs Play Live In 2024

 These multi-channel audio files split a given track into its bass, drums, vocals, and melody, which can be mixed independently.

-Having access to these additional elements radically improve the options artists have when mixing songs and creating live sets.
+Having access to these additional elements radically improves the options artists have when mixing songs and creating live sets.

 Some of the leading manufacturers of controllers, such as Native Instruments, are already integrating stems into their systems.